akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Let this be clear to one and all.
 My son, Godfrey, shall marry the daughter of Harold Red-Wolf."

 He paused, letting the weight settle.
-Then a boyish grin appeared on his face.
+Then he grinned.

-"To all who wonder at such a match, I say: would you rather the boy marry the goose?
-After all, it arrived first."
+"Some may wonder at this match.
+To them I say: would you rather the boy marry the goose?
+It arrived first."

-Laughter rippled through the court; uncertain, then genuine.
+Laughter—uncertain, then genuine—rippled through the court.
 The tension broke.

 Henry nodded to the clerk, who scribbled furiously.
 Then he sat, reaching for his wine.

-The Queen lowered herself beside him, her voice barely above a murmur:
+The Queen lowered herself beside him, her voice barely above a murmur.

-"Eat your venison, my lord.
+" Eat your venison, my lord.
 It's a long night."

 He reached for the meat.
 "You're good at this."